 Food gardens offer an excellent opportunity for teaching adults and children alike about native plant varieties, promoting a healthy and varied diet, explaining how to avoid using chemicals and giving value to the craft of farmers.

 Food gardens are a simple and inexpensive way of providing healthy and nutritious food.

 But even in the most remote villages and the poorest schools, Slow Food gardens are also a place for games, celebrations and fun.

 Neighboring gardens exchange seeds, while those further away exchange ideas and information.
 The coordinators meet, write to each other and collaborate.
 Twinnings between school and convivia from all over the world allows the creation of new gardens across the continent.

 A food garden is a drop in the ocean compared to the problems Africa faces every day.
-But if the number of gardens grows from a hundred to a thousand to ten thousand, and they dialog together and support each other, their impact grows.
-Together, they can transform into a single voice, speaking out against land grabbing, GMOs and intensive agriculture, and in favor of traditional knowledge, sustainability and food sovereignty.
+But as the number of gardens grows from a hundred to a thousand to tens of thousands, and they dialog with and support each other, their impact grows.
+Together, they merge into the same voice, speaking out against land grabbing, GMOs and intensive agriculture, and in favor of traditional knowledge, sustainability and food sovereignty.
 And they can represent a hope for thousands of young people.

 To create thousands of food gardens it is essential to construct and train a network of African leaders.
 This is why the Slow Food Foundation is committed to supporting the work of the local coordinators, expanding the network of African experts (agronomists and veterinarians), organizing experience exchanges and funding scholarships for young Africans to study at the University of Gastronomic Sciences.